canonical/postgresql-k8s-operator/docs/how-to/deploy/air-gapped.md

 Upload the charm OCI into local Air-gapped OCI registry.

-For the manual OCI import, please follow [the official CharmHub guide](https://documentation.ubuntu.com/snap-store-proxy/en/airgap-charmhub/#import-packages).
+For the manual OCI import, please follow [the official Charmhub guide](https://documentation.ubuntu.com/snap-store-proxy/en/airgap-charmhub/#import-packages).

 > For more details about exporting charms and resources, see:
 >